yonrasgg/freecodecamp/README.md

         └── example.py
 ```

-Each course folder contains the projects and assignments related to that specific course.
+Each course folder contains the projects and assignments related to that specific project.

 ## Acknowledgments